The easy step-by-step instructions to learn how to create a budget – that works!

 WIPE YOUR TEARS AND LET’S MAKE SOME CHANGES

 Yes, tears are common at this point.
 In fact, when I saw our budget for the very first time, I cried.
-I was actually sick to my stomach.
+I was sick to my stomach.
 I could not believe that we were in such horrible shape financially.
 However, the tears were quickly wiped away and my husband and I tackled our budget and started to rework the numbers and I started to feel better.
-I actually started to feel like I could do it.
+I felt like I could do it.
 It would be tough, but nothing in life worth having is ever easy!

 Just take a long, hard look at where you are spending your money.
 Even if you are not trying to work yourself out of debt like we were, you might see that you are spending more than you are making.
 You will need to eliminate some of your expenses.
 The simplest way to do this is to make two lists: Mandatory and Discretionary.
 Go through each item and indicate if it is a mandatory expense or discretionary.

-Take a look at your mandatory expenses – like cable.
-If you get a high end package, you might want to scale back to basic cable to get your budget to work (or even do this and free up income to pay down your debts).
+Look at your mandatory expenses – like cable.
+If you get a high-end package, you might want to scale back to basic cable to get your budget to work (or even do this and free up income to pay down your debts).
 You might be like us and find you spend a lot of money dining out and can save a lot of money that way as well.

 If, once you have adjusted your budget it still doesn’t look right, make more adjustments.
 If you have already scaled back on everything and it isn’t balancing out, make some calls to your debtors.
 Ask for reduced interest rates or how to reduce your payments.
 You can also suggest to them a different monthly payment other than the one they are asking you for.
 You never know what they will accept if you don’t make that phone call.

 You are going to have to make tough choices/changes to your budget to make it work.
 As I said, one that we did was dining out.
-We ate out only about 20 – 26 times for one full year (unless someone else took us out to eat).
+We ate out only about 10 – 20 times for a period of 2 years (unless someone else took us out to eat).
 Was it hard – Darn Skippy it was!!
 Was it worth it?
 More than you can imagine.

 I HAVE MY BUDGET – NOW WHAT?